vdurmont/emoji-java/README.md

 * `getDescription` returns the (optional) description of the emoji
 * `getAliases` returns a list of aliases for this emoji
 * `getTags` returns a list of tags for this emoji
+* `getHtml` returns an html representation of the emoji

 ### EmojiParser